List of recurring The Simpsons characters: Mr. Teeny

-Louis "Mr. Teeny" Toot, also known as Joseph Teeny (voiced by Dan Castellaneta), is Krusty's trained chimpanzee who frequently appears on the show.
+Louis "Mr. Teeny" Toot, also known as Joseph Teeny (vocal effects provided by Dan Castellaneta), is Krusty's trained chimpanzee who frequently appears on the show.
 He first appeared in "Itchy & Scratchy & Marge".
 Like Krusty, he is a heavy smoker, and often seems depressed off-stage.
 He is sometimes seen as Krusty's driver and butler.
 Teeny's uncle was former head monkey at the ministry of tourism in Brazil.
-Three other monkeys have died while working for Krusty known by the same name.
-Krusty once said he missed the third Mr. Teeny and the current one could not hold a candle to him.
+As of "Wedding For Disaster", there have been seven Mr. Teenys.
+In "Fraudcast News" he missed the third Mr. Teeny and the fourth could not hold a candle to him, although he admits the second Mr Teeny "...you were ok, you got me broads".
 In the episode "Day of the Jackanapes", Teeny saves Krusty from a bomb that Sideshow Bob has attached to Bart.
 His mother's name is Toot-Toot, and she refers to him as Louis when they are reunited in "Bart Has Two Mommies".
 Teeny also was a writer for the "Good Guy Awards" and quit after being insulted on-stage by Krusty.
 He is an immigrant from Brazil and has been deported but was returned.
 He wears a pink hat and bow tie but has also been seen in a tuxedo and golden encrusted thong.
 Krusty has implied that if he can not find a human willing to donate a lung when he gets cancer, he is planning on harvesting one from Mr. Teeny.
-As of "Wedding For Disaster", there have been seven Mr. Teenys.

 Mrs. Glick

-Alice Glick (voiced by Cloris Leachman in "Three Men and a Comic Book", Tress MacNeille in later appearances) is an elderly shut-in for whom Bart did chores in "Three Men and a Comic Book"; he did not get paid very well, so he started to hate her.
-She had a brother named Asa, mentioned in the same episode, who died during World War I; he was killed by his own grenade, which he held for too long while naming off the men in his company (His last words were, "This one's for you, Kaiser Bill.
+Alice Glick (voiced by Cloris Leachman in "Three Men and a Comic Book", Nancy Cartwright in "Whacking Day", Tress MacNeille in later appearances) is an elderly recluse for whom Bart did chores in "Three Men and a Comic Book"; he did not get paid very well, so he started to hate her.
+Alice had a brother named Asa, mentioned in the same episode, who died during World War I where he was killed by his own grenade, which he held for too long while naming off the men in his company (His last words were, "This one's for you, Kaiser Bill.
 Special delivery from Uncle Sam and all the boys in 'D' Company: Johnny, Harrison, Brooklyn Bob, and Reggie.
 Yeah, even Reggie!
 He ain't so stuck up once you get to kno--").
 Doctor Hibbert once confessed to leaving his car keys inside her.
-She is occasionally seen in the background of various episodes, often with a toothless laugh.
+Alice is occasionally seen in the background of various episodes, often with a toothless laugh.
 She is a stereotypical lonely old woman, who spends her days "watching her stories".

-She later dies from a heart attack caused by Bart and Martin's robotic seal on the episode "Replaceable You".
+Alice later dies from a heart attack caused by Bart and Martin's robotic seal on the episode "Replaceable You".
 Her final scene is dancing with Jesus in Heaven.

+In "Sashes to Sashes", Alice leaves her estate to Springfield Elementary School to fund their music program.